Skip to main content

 Related article:

-Pediatric Otoloaryngology/ENT
+Pediatric Otolaryngology/ENT

-Clinical Assistant Professor of Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Otolaryngology, University of Kansas School of Medicine
+Program Director, Pediatric Otolaryngology Fellowship; Clinical Assistant Professor of Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Otolaryngology, University of Kansas School of Medicine

-Pediatric Otoloaryngology/ENT
+Pediatric Otolaryngology/ENT

 Program Director, Otolaryngology Fellowship; Associate Professor of Surgery, University of Missouri-Kansas City School of Medicine; Education Assistant Professor of Otolaryngology, University of Kansas School of Medicine